jpcaldwell30/ds18b20-temperature/README.md

 # DS18B20 Temperature Sensor

-Reads the temperature using a DS18B20 sensor
+Reads the temperature using a DS18B20 temperature sensor

 ### Installation